Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Abstract

 \section{Abstract}

 Second-order methods can address the shortcomings of first-order methods for the optimization of large-scale machine learning models.
 However, second-order methods have significantly higher computational costs associated with the computation of second-order information.
 Subspace methods that are based on randomization have addressed some of these computational costs as they compute search directions in lower dimensions.
 Even though super-linear convergence rates have been empirically observed, it has not been possible to rigorously show that these variants of second-order methods can indeed achieve such fast rates.
-Also, it is not clear whether subspace methods can be applied to non-convex cases.
+Also, it is not clear whether subspace methods are efficient for non-convex settings.
 To address these shortcomings, we develop a link between multigrid optimization methods and low-rank Newton methods that enables us to prove the super-linear rates of stochastic low-rank Newton methods rigorously.
 Our method does not require any computations in the original model dimension.
 We further propose a truncated version of the method that is capable of solving high-dimensional non-convex problems.
-Preliminary numerical experiments show that our method has a better escape rate from saddle points compared to accelerated gradient descent and Adam and thus returns lower training errors.
+Preliminary numerical experiments show that our method has a better escape rate from saddle points compared to the state-of-the-art first-order methods and thus returns lower training errors.